fedbiomed/fedbiomed/docs/user-guide/advanced-optimization.md

 ## Common Pitfalls using `declearn` Optimizers in `Fed-BioMed`

-Below, we are summerizing all common pitfalls that may occur when using `declearn` package in `Fed-BioMed`
+Below, we are summerizing all common pitfalls that may occur when using `declearn` package in `Fed-BioMed`:
 - `Optimization` on `Researcher` side is only possible through `declearn` Optimizers (and not through native Optimizer such as PyTorch Optimizers);
 - Some `Optimizers` may requiere some synchronization: it is the case of `ScaffoldClientModule` and `ScaffoldServerModule`;
 - For the moment `declearn` Optimizers that use `auxiliary variables` (such as `Scaffold`) is not compatible with `SecAgg`.
 - check for inconcistent Optimizers!
 Using a `Regularizer` on `Researcher` side may be non-sensical.
+- `Scaffold` aggregator must not be used